valerio-bozzolan/boz-mw/README.md

 # boz-mw

-This is `boz-mw`,  __another MediaWiki API handler in PHP__.
+This is `boz-mw`,  __another MediaWiki API handler in PHP__ with batteries included!
 It has a tons of features that will make your head spin!

 This is a library to interact with MediaWiki and Wikibase APIs.
-There are also some command line scripts.
+There are also some [command line tools](./tools/README.md).

 ## Download